Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 260 Core 216 is 30% quicker than the GeForce GTX 650 Ti overall, due to its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 260 Core 216 should theoretically be a lot superior to the GeForce GTX 650 Ti overall. (explain)

-Texel RateThe GeForce GTX 650 Ti will be a lot (approximately 43%) better at AF than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe GeForce GTX 650 Ti should be much (more or less 43%) better at anisotropic filtering than the GeForce GTX 260 Core 216. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 260 Core 216 is a better choice, but only just. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 260 Core 216 is a better choice, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison